 Donating services can be arranged directly through your business or in collaboration with a charitable partner, helping you to connect with those in need.
 Consider volunteering your skills and expertise as a small business, such as human resources, technology, or marketing, to support your favorite causes.

 - Add hashtags.
 Depending on the social media platform you use, including one to five hashtags can improve the visibility of your campaign (such as #GivingTuesday).
-Try avoiding irrelevant hashtags and hashtags that have yet to build traction.
+Avoid using irrelevant hashtags and hashtags that do not have traction.

 - Leverage video content.
 Video can boost customer engagement and exposure while capturing attention, increasing interaction, appealing to younger donors, and conveying powerful stories.